nadiamariduena/python-intro-2024-privat/z_decorators.md

 **Multiple Charges**: If an order request is retried and each attempt results in a new charge or order entry, the customer might be billed multiple times.

 **Duplicate Entries**: Non-idempotent operations might lead to duplicate records in the database, which can cause confusion and require additional cleanup.

+### 💸 Increased Costs 💳
+In MongoDB or any other database service, multiple requests can lead to: